pagopa/pagopa-ecommerce-helpdesk-service/README.md

 If you want to re-build `ecommerce-commons` library you can run the build command with a `-PbuildCommons`.

-This two properties maps ecommerce commons version and ref branch:
+This two properties maps `ecommerce-commons` version and git ref:

 ````
 val ecommerceCommonsVersion = "x.y.z" -> valued with ecommerce commons wanted pom version